open-and-sustainable/prismaid/docs/screening-tool.md

 ---

-For more information on systematic review workflows, see the [Review Tool](review-tool) documentation.
+For more information on systematic review workflows, see the [Review Support](review-support) documentation.

 <div id="wcb" class="carbonbadge"></div>